 That’s why it’s critical to use third-party Kubernetes security tools that can automatically run audit checks by parsing configuration files and identifying misconfigurations that could open up security vulnerabilities.
 These audits should be run against all of the configurations that apply to a Kubernetes environment, ranging from individual container configurations to those that govern resources like RBAC for the Kubernetes dashboard, and everything in between.

-Kubernetes is a complex, multi-layered tool that consists of a variety of different components, such as containers, pods, clusters and so on.
+Kubernetes is a complex, multi-layered tool.
+It consists of a variety of different components, such as containers, pods, clusters and so on.
 Keeping Kubernetes secure requires careful monitoring; not just of each individual component, but of the ways in which those components interact, in order to detect signs of an intrusion.

 On the surface, managing known vulnerabilities within a Kubernetes cluster might seem simple.
-Vulnerabilities within Kubernetes itself, or in the code on which containers depend, are announced, and you fix them.
+Vulnerabilities within Kubernetes itself, or in the code on which containers depend, are announced.
+So, you fix them.
 Easy enough, right?

 Well, not really.
-In a fast-moving Kubernetes deployment where multiple vulnerabilities arise each day, vulnerability data is helpful only when it can be easily contextualized by security tools that help you quickly understand how a given vulnerability impacts your environment, what the seriousness of the risk is and how to fix it.
+In a fast-moving Kubernetes deployment, multiple vulnerabilities could arise each day.
+But only contextualized vulnerability data is helpful.
+Security tools should help you quickly understand how a given vulnerability impacts your environment.
+You should be able to know what the seriousness of the risk is and how to fix it.
 For example, it’s important to be able to distinguish between a vulnerability that impacts a testing environment and one that poses a threat to production in order to know which priority level to give the vulnerability.

 Compliance requirements are unique to each company.
 Security tools that help meet compliance goals must, therefore, be adaptable, highly customizable and fully automated.
 Generic compliance checks that validate whether a Kubernetes environment conforms with a security standard like CIS are not sufficient for ensuring that an environment conforms with the specific compliance requirements of a given organization.

-Although Kubernetes segments networks by default, segmentation is effective only when it is backed by configurations that reduce interactions between networks and endpoints to the minimum necessary.
+Kubernetes segments networks by default.
+However, segmentation is effective only when it is backed by configurations that reduce interactions between networks and endpoints to the minimum necessary.

 For this reason, it’s important to adopt security tools that let you visualize your Kubernetes networks in order to understand interactions between them.
 In addition, the tools should automatically generate tightened configuration files that enforce isolation between networks.

-Response to Kubernetes security incidents should not only be as automated as possible, but should also allow teams to work from within Kubernetes itself to respond to incidents.
+Response to Kubernetes security incidents should be as automated as possible.
+They should also allow teams to work from within Kubernetes itself to respond to incidents.
 For example, security tools should kill pods within Kubernetes when necessary, in order to enforce security policies, so that everyone is aware of the action, and the enforcement can be performed using Kubernetes-native tools.
 This approach makes it possible to centralize incident management and keep all processes within Kubernetes, even when using third-party tools.

 While Kubernetes offers a basic built-in security framework, its security features lack many types of functionality.
-They are only effective when coupled with third-party Kubernetes security tools that can both fill in the gaps and ensure that the security features that Kubernetes itself does offer are properly configured.
-By all means, use the security functionality that Kubernetes offers, but don’t make the mistake of relying on that functionality alone.
+They are only effective when coupled with third-party Kubernetes security tools.
+These can both fill in the gaps and ensure that the security features Kubernetes offers are properly configured.
+By all means, use the security functionality that Kubernetes offers.
+But don’t make the mistake of relying on that functionality alone.